novuhq/novu/docs/docs/platform/digest.md

 ### Back-off Strategy

 In the back-off strategy, before creating a digest, Novu will check if a message was sent to the user in the back-off period.
 If a message was sent, a digest will be created.
-Otherwise a message will be sent directly to the user and the digest creation will be skipped.
+Otherwise, a message will be sent directly to the user and the digest creation will be skipped.

 ## Writing digest templates